jhpyle/docassemble/_docs/functions.md

 * `language` indicates the language of the document.
 If not specified, the language returned by `get_language()` is used.
 The language must be a two-character lowercase [ISO-639-1] code.
+* `psm` indicates the [Tesseract] page segmentation mode.
+The default is 6 ("assume a uniform block of text").
+The choices are:
+    * 0: Orientation and script detection (OSD) only.
+    * 1: Automatic page segmentation with OSD.
+    * 2: Automatic page segmentation, but no OSD, or OCR.
+    * 3: Fully automatic page segmentation, but no OSD.
+(Default)
+    * 4: Assume a single column of text of variable sizes.
+    * 5: Assume a single uniform block of vertically aligned text.
+    * 6: Assume a single uniform block of text.
+    * 7: Treat the image as a single text line.
+    * 8: Treat the image as a single word.
+    * 9: Treat the image as a single word in a circle.
+    * 10: Treat the image as a single character.

+In addition, the following optional parameters, which are passed to [pdftoppm], customize the conversion of PDF files:

-* `first_page` indicates the first page to read.
+* `f` indicates the first page of the PDF file to read.
 By default, all pages are read.
-* `last_page` indicates the last page to read.
+* `l` indicates the last page of the PDF file to read.
 By default, all pages are read.
+* `x`: for cropping PDF pages.
+Indicates the x-coordinate of the crop area's top left corner, in pixels.
+(By default, PDF files are converted at 300 dpi unless another value is given by the [`ocr dpi`] configuration directive.)
+* `y`: for cropping PDF pages.
+Indicates the y-coordinate of the crop area's top left corner, in pixels.
+* `W`: for cropping PDF pages.
+Indicates the width of the crop area in pixels (default is 0).
+* `H`: for cropping PDF pages.
+Indicates the height of the crop area in pixels (default is 0).

 ### Running OCR tasks in the background